EasyEngine/docs/commands/auth/delete.md

 # ee auth delete

-Deletes http auth for a site.
-Default: removes http auth from site.
-If `--user` is passed it removes that
+Deletes http authentication for a site.
+Default: removes http authentication from site.
+If `--user` is passed it removes that specific user.

-specific user.

 ### OPTIONS

 [&lt;site-name&gt;]
-: Name of website.
+: Name of website / `global` for global scope.

 [\--user=&lt;user&gt;]
 : Username that needs to be deleted.

+[\--ip=&lt;ip&gt;]
+: IP to whitelist.

+### EXAMPLES

+    # Remove auth on site and its admin tools with default username(easyengine)
+    $ ee auth delete example.com

+    # Remove auth on site and its admin tools with custom username
+    $ ee auth delete example.com --user=example

+    # Remove global auth on all sites (but not admin tools) with default username(easyengine)
+    $ ee auth delete example.com --site

 ### GLOBAL PARAMETERS